Skip to main content

 Why This Exercise Works

 The triceps brachii consists of three heads: long, lateral, and medial.
 The long head is unique because it originates at the scapula (shoulder blade) and crosses the shoulder joint, unlike the lateral and medial heads which only cross the elbow.
 This anatomical difference means the long head is only fully stretched when your arm is overhead AND the elbow is bent.
 The cable overhead extension exploits this by combining both positions with constant cable tension throughout the movement.
+That is why exercise science lists overhead tricep work as essential for complete tricep development — the long head makes up roughly 50% of your total tricep mass, and it only gets fully stimulated when your arm is overhead.
 EMG studies show significantly higher long head activation in overhead positions compared to pushdown variations where the arm stays by your side.
-Additionally, training muscles in stretched positions (like the bottom of an overhead extension) triggers greater muscle growth signals through mechanical tension, making this exercise exceptionally effective for building the long head — which contributes approximately 50% of total tricep mass.
+Training muscles in stretched positions (like the bottom of an overhead extension) triggers greater muscle growth signals through mechanical tension, which is consistent with the length-tension relationship — muscles produce more force and receive more growth stimulus when trained in their lengthened position.

 Overhead Cable Extension form guide